KevinDepedri/Automated-Planning/README.md

 colcon build --symlink-install
   ```

-7. Integrate ROS2 infrastrucutre with the plansys2 (that has been compiled in step 4) for the current terminal
+7. Integrate ROS2 infrastrucutre with the PlanSys2 compiled in the previous step
   ```bash
 source install/setup.bash
   ```